madison-college-rails/git-workshop-spring-2014/basics.md

 # Fetch all branches from the remote repo.
 git fetch origin

-# You can see all the branches that were pushed.
+# You can see all the branches that are on the remote.
 git branch -a

 # Switch to the shared branch.